 This question led me, the founder of Book Bums, to the most current research about equipping and inspiring parents to take the lead in their children‘s reading and writing lives.

 My name is Christy Williams.
-I am a graduate from local Lakota High School (1982), earned my Bachelor‘s degree in Education from the University of Cincinnati (1988), earned my Master‘s degree in Reading and Literacy from Walden University (2004), and completed my doctorate in Teacher Leadership.
+I am a graduate from local Lakota High School (1982), earned my Bachelor‘s degree in Education from the University of Cincinnati (1988), earned my Master‘s degree in Reading and Literacy from Walden University (2004), and completed my doctorate in Teacher Leadership ((2012).
 The focus of my research study was parents’ impact on their children’s literacy achievement.
-I am also a first grade teacher at Shawnee Early Childhood School.
+I am also a second grade teacher at Independence Elementary School.